 Click here to access the materials for code comparison.

 This is an exhibit of facsimile codices housed in UK Libraries Special Collections.
 Codex pages described by Dr. Chris Pool and Mr. Barry Kidder, UK Department of Anthropology.
 Digital Images by Crystal Heis, Image Management Specialist, UK Digital Library Services.

 A related image gallery is Los Códices: An Exhibit of Illustrated Books from Indigenous Mesoamerica.

 disClosure: A Journal of Social Theory (Social Theory)

 disClosure: A Journal of Social Theory is an annual thematic publication dedicated to investigating and stimulating interest in new directions in contemporary social theory.
-Volume 25, published in Spring 2016, explores the theme Transnational Lives and features the work of scholars and artists working across a variety of media and theoretical perspectives.

 In Fall 2016, disClosure: A Journal of Social Theory became a No-Fee Open Access Journal.
 This means that the journal is freely available, allows the largely unrestricted use of its content, and does not charge publication fees.
 Content is licensed under a Creative Commons Attribution Non-Commercial License (CC-BY-NC 4.0), meaning that interested parties are free to share and adapt published work, so long as they give appropriate credit to the author and the journal, indicate what changes were made (if any), and agree to not make commercial use of the work.
 This license is also retroactively applied to all content previously published by disClosure.